zhaojiawei392/dq1/README.md

 This project is the implementation of dual quaternion based robot control platform.
 About dual quaternion, please refer to https://en.wikipedia.org/wiki/Dual_quaternion.
 This project is solely intended for personal practice and experimentation.
 It does not come with any warranty or guarantee of safety.

 # How to install and use this library
 This project has several dependencies.
-Make sure these dependencies are already installed within your environment, otherwise install them first.
-Here are some steps you might need to finish the installs:
+Ensure these dependencies are already installed in your environment; if not, install them first.
+Here are some steps you might need to follow to complete the installation:
 ## 1. Quadratic programming solver - [qpOASES](https://coin-or.github.io/qpOASES/doc/3.0/doxygen/index.html)
 ```bash
 cd ~/Downloads